roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      git rebase -i master implement_foo_for_bar_v2
      ```

-     This will open your $EDITOR with a list of your patches, identified
+     This will open your `EDITOR` with a list of your patches,
-     by commit hash and subject line, each prefixed with a rebase
+     identified by commit hash and subject line, each prefixed with a
-     *action*.
+     rebase *action*.
 By default, the rebase action will be `pick`.

      You should carefully go through the feedback you received on the
      list for the v1 posting.
 (An email client that supports threading